binerogroup/documentation/_sources/images/launch-instance-from-image.rst.txt

 - Press **Launch** to the right on the row of the image

-- Follow the the instructions in our :doc:`/compute/launching-an-instance/openstack-horizon` guide
+- Follow the instructions in our :doc:`/compute/launching-an-instance/openstack-horizon` guide

 OpenStack Terminal Client
 -------------------------